Imamzadeh Complex (Ganja): History

-The construction of the Imamzadeh Mausoleum in the city of Ganja in Azerbaijan was implemented in the 8th century.
-According to the inscription found inside of the mausoleum, the sons of Mohammad al-Baqir, who is considered one of the most sacred personalities of Shiite Islam, left their motherland and moved to Azerbaijan and İran in order to escape from the ruling circles of the Umayyad Caliphate (661-750), who carried out the persecution against the representatives of the Prophet of Islam. İmam Ibrahim and Ismail came to the cities of Azerbaijan – Barda and Ganja, but here they were killed by their enemies.
-Mausoleums were erected on the graves of Imam Ismail in Barda, and Imam Ibrahim in Ganja.
-The inscription is composed of a small marble plaque on the first floor of the Imamzadeh Tomb.

-In the middle ages, restoration and reconstruction work was carried out in the territory of the Imamzadeh Mausoleum.
+In the Middle Ages, restoration and reconstruction work was carried out in the territory of the Imamzadeh Mausoleum.
 In the 15th and 16th centuries, as a result of the strengthening of the Shiite, special attention was paid to the construction of large structures, the use of religious attributes, as well as new craftsmanship in the repair and restoration of the mausoleum.

-Basic information on the restoration of Ganja's ancient monuments, historical buildings, and religious sites dates back to the 18th-19th centuries.
-This is due to the fact that the restoration work is carried out at the official level, directly by the privileged persons.

-During the reign of Javad Khan (1786–1804), major renovations were carried out in the mausoleum and the palace architects Karbalai Sadiq led the work.

-Between 1878 and 1879, Nizami Ganjavi mausoleum and Imamzadeh complex were again reconstructed by the chief of the Second Muslim Riders Regiment of the Tsar Russian Army Major-General Israfil bey Yadigarzadeh.
+Basic information on the restoration of Ganja's ancient monuments, historical buildings, and religious sites dates from the 18th or 19th centuries as the restoration work was carried out by official people.
+During the reign of Javad Khan (1786–1804), major renovations were led by Karbalai Sadiq, palace architects.
+Between 1878 and 1879, Nizami Ganjavi mausoleum and the Imamzadeh complex were again reconstructed by the chief of the Second Muslim Riders Regiment of the Tsar Russian Army, Major-General Israfil bey Yadigarzadeh.